facebookresearch/AnimatedDrawings/README.md

 ### Crate Animation from Monocular Video(Experimental)

-*This module is only tested on Windows platform currently.*

 Now, to simplify process, all you need to do is provide a drawing and a single person video to generate an animation in the offline mode and virutal conda environment locally!!